Numbers Game: Both Union/A-C Valley and Keystone Hope to Nullify Foe's Biggest Threats

 Whether Camper is ready to play or not may come down to game time.

-The junior had his right leg rolled up on during Union/A-C Valley’s second offensive possession.
-He finished the half, but came out of the locker room at the start of the third quarter limping and in street clothes.
+The junior had his right leg rolled up during Union/A-C Valley’s second offensive possession.
+He finished the half but came out of the locker room at the start of the third quarter limping and in street clothes.

 Dittman said the injury isn’t serious.